kimwalisch/libpopcnt/README.md

-The benchmark below shows the speedup of the 3 algorithms used in ```libpopcnt.h``` compared to a basic ```lookup-8``` popcount algorithm. ```libpopcnt.h``` automatically **picks** the fastest popcount algorithm for the given array size.
+The benchmark below shows the speedup of the 3 algorithms used in ```libpopcnt.h``` compared to a basic ```lookup-8``` popcount algorithm. ```libpopcnt.h``` automatically **picks** the fastest algorithm for the given array size.

 <table>
   <tr align="center">